-It is worth noting that some people are just not able to tolerate any kind of retinoid but if you’re experiencing any kind of severe reaction, make sure that it’s not because you’re doing any of the following before giving up on it completely.
+Unfortunately, some people are just not able to tolerate any kind of retinoid no matter how cautiously they try but if you’re experiencing any kind of severe reaction, make sure that it’s not because you’re doing any of the following before giving up on it completely.

 - Using too much of it

 - Using a dosage that is too high for you

 - Not using sunscreen